seanshahkarami/sage-gradio-runner/README.md

 pip3 install -r requirements.txt
 ```

-Run the app with Gradio to get a UI view:
+Run the app with Gradio to get a UI view.
+This would be cool for quickly trying out the app or even hosting it to be used as an API:

 ```sh
 gradio myapp.py
 ```

-Run app with CLI runner with default webcam input:
+Run app with CLI runner with default webcam input.
+This is closer to how an app would be run on a Sage node.
+Notice that it's still
+the same app, just with a new interface.

 ```sh
 python3 runner.py myapp:demo